 We selfishly thought about leaving this one off the list, but we couldn’t do that to you.
 The Neapolitan-style pizzas at South End are too good to keep to ourselves.
 And they’re only made better by the fact that you are guaranteed to be poured a glass of wine while you wait.
 Only Venice locals seem to know about this place - and now you do too.

 You can smell the waffle cones from halfway down Abbot Kinney, and they’re leading you (and everyone else) to Salt & Straw.
-The line stretches out the door, but also moves quickly, even though the staff will let you sample flavors to your heart’s content.
+The line stretches out the door, but also moves quickly, even though the staff will let you sample a frankly obnoxious number of flavors.
 And you’ll want to sample - they have an insane flavor rundown, with everything from almond brittle with salted ganache to goat cheese with black olive brittle.

 A good percentage of Barrique’s charm is the army of handsome Italians that make up the waitstaff.
 Plus the fact that it’s in a two-story yellow bungalow on an otherwise deserted part of Main Street.
 There’s substance here too: the classic (although expensive) Italian food is always great.

-Where Venice fine dining all began.
+Where the Venice-as-food-destination thing all began.
 It’s loud, you usually have to wait, and don’t you dare ask for a substitution.
-But we still put up with all of this, mostly because they are the vegetable experts.
+But we still put up with all of this, mostly because they are the vegetable experts and they know how to make an excellent pizza.
 Can’t be bothered with the whole thing?
-Go next door to GTA for a slice of pizza or the blackened fish sandwich.
+Go next door to GTA for a slice of pizza or the blackened fish sandwich to-go, or to be eaten standing up at a counter overlooking the street.

-You’ll go to Scopa for the pasta but, if you’re anything like us, you’ll get distracted by everything else.
-Scopa’s been open for a while, so the scene thing has settled down slightly, but not completely.
-The bar still gets packed and brunch is definitely not casual, but we’d eat their fried cauliflower all day every day if we could get away with it.
+You’ll go to Scopa for the pasta, but if you’re anything like us, you’ll get distracted by everything else.
+Scopa’s been open for a while, so the scene has settled down slightly, but not completely.
+The bar still gets packed and brunch is definitely not casual, but sometimes that’s just what you need.
+Their back bar, Old Lightning, is worth seeking out too - it’s reservation only and they won’t let you take your phone inside, but the very good cocktails make up for all the fuss.

-You deserve a reward for making it along Abbot Kinney in one piece.
+You deserve a reward for making it all the way along Abbot Kinney in one piece.
 That reward should be a donut.
-You’ll like it if out-there flavors are your thing (Blueberry Bourbon Basil, anyone?), but we always go for the OG and never regret it.
+You’ll like it if you like out-there flavors (like Blueberry Bourbon Basil), but we always go for the simple glazed OG and never regret it.

-We still miss the original Superba Snack Bar on Rose, but will happily console ourselves with fried chicken sandwiches at this spin off on Lincoln.
-It’s a massive space that caters equally to the coffee-shop-as-office crowd as it does to families popping in for an early dinner.
+We still miss the original Superba Snack Bar on Rose, but will happily console ourselves with fried chicken sandwiches at this spinoff on Lincoln.
+It’s a massive space that caters just as well to the coffee-shop-as-office crowd as it does to families popping in for an early dinner.
 Brunch is a winner as well.

 Venice is an Asian food desert.
 Which makes Mao’s a little oasis.
-The Chinese food is dependably solid and they’re open until 3am - convenient if for some reason you’ve found yourself at Townhouse for the evening.
+The Chinese food is dependable and they’re open until 3am on weekends - convenient if for some reason you’ve found yourself at Townhouse for the evening.

 Lots of people use The Tasting Kitchen as the forgot-to-make-a-reservation-at-Gjelina alternative.
 Which is unfair, because The Tasting Kitchen is pretty great in its own right.
 We think of it as an Italian restaurant - their pastas are always excellent - but they also have great wings and steak.
 Regardless, we’re never disappointed.

-These guys have been on Abbot Kinney since way before GQ decided it was cool, and thank god for that.
-They do decidedly uncool things to pizza, like give it a bagel crust and use salad as a topping, but that’s the entire reason why we love them.
+These guys have been on Abbot Kinney since way before the crowds arrived, and thank god for that (even if their sister spot, Abbot’s Habit recently succumbed to rent hikes).
+They do things you’d think they shouldn’t to pizza, like give it a bagel crust and use salad as a topping, and we are all about it.

 Yet another healthy, almost-vegan place that on paper seems completely unnecessary (especially given the fact that there’s a Cafe Gratitude over on Rose).
 The surprise twist is that we do not hate this place.
 Some dishes are a little too committed to the dairy-replacement thing, but the breakfast burrito gives meat versions a run for their money.